top of page

 2. St. Ives Apricot Scrub.

 I have no idea how this product got so popular, but use up the rest of that bottle to exfoliate your legs before shaving and stop putting it on your face, like right now.
-This product actually makes micro tears in the skin from the crushed particles that are never recommended for face polishing.
-It creates scarring and a rough texture prompting you to use it MORE often.
-Y’all its economic for the business, but hardly beneficial for your skin, which brings me to:

 3. MLMs.

 Sorry not sorry, R+F. These companies target stay at home moms with promises of fancy cars, dream vacations and huge incomes by selling great products, just take our word for it!
-Uneducated, non-certified ladies are prescribing medical skincare….and you thought this was fine?
-There’s several lawsuits for all skincare mlms for awful side effects and reactions such as vision impairment, drooping eyelid, scarred skin, 3rd degree burns.
-This is from using the products correctly!

-Bottom line: Go to a professional.
 Like a real, certified professional.
 You’ll spend around the same price, get actually high quality and beneficial home care for your skin type, and hey a lot of us are moms too, and your friends!
 We just don’t copy/paste the same exact marketing posts over and over – ok that was a burn.
 Moving on.

 4. Cetaphil, CeraVe, & Dove bar soap.

-Your dermatologist recommended it huh?
+Your dermatologist recommended it, huh?
 Well, here’s the lowdown on that: they are doctors.
 They went to medical school, can treat cancer, do surgery and diagnose.
 Recommending a face cleanser is hardly why they are thousands of school loan dollars in debt.
-Basically they know recommending these things will not give you a harsh reaction and you’ll not be sitting on their treatment room beds explaining a rash from some strong, ill advised product.

-Please stop wasting their time on things like this.
-I have HIGH respect for Derms and all doctors, let them do their thing, and let us do ours.
 Estheticians are skin care specialists.
 This is what we went to school for.
-I feel like we compliment the derm field by taking that off their plate so they can focus on the big things.
-Also – none of that is helping your skin or frankly doing anything at all besides stripping your acid mantle (bar soap) and leaving a residue on your skin (Cetaphil) No pore cleaning or exfoliating that’s vital for healthy skin, and that moisturizer (CeraVe) is chock full of fillers known to inflame sensitive conditions and it better off as a hand cream.
+I feel like we compliment the dermatology field by taking that off their plate so they can focus on the big things.
+Also – none of that is helping your skin or frankly doing anything at all besides stripping your acid mantle (bar soap) and leaving a residue on your skin (Cetaphil).
+No pore-cleaning or exfoliating is happening that is vital for healthy skin.
+And that moisturizer (CeraVe) is chock full of fillers known to inflame sensitive conditions and is better off as a hand cream.

 Bottom line: It’s not helping.